Home·Injury Recovery

 In early stages of recovery, we work gently to support your body's healing process.
 Structural Integration can reduce inflammation, improve circulation, and release compensatory tension that might be slowing recovery.
 We address areas away from the acute injury that are contributing to the problem, preparing your structure for more direct work as healing progresses.

 As you heal, we progressively restore function through hands-on structural work and movement re-education.
-You'll learn to move in ways that support healing rather than re-aggravating your injury.
+You will learn to move in ways that support healing rather than re-aggravating your injury.
 We build balanced strength and mobility throughout your body, not just in the injured area.
-The pace is individually tailored-we never push beyond what your body is ready for.
+The pace is individually tailored.
+We never push beyond what your body is ready for.

 Finally, we focus on building resilience and preventing re-injury.
-You'll develop movement patterns that support healthy function rather than creating future problems.
-You'll understand your body better and know how to maintain the improvements we've created together.
+You will develop movement patterns that support healthy function rather than creating future problems.
+You will understand your body better and know how to maintain the improvements we have created together.
 Many clients discover they move better after recovery than they did before their injury.

 Whatever your specific injury, we treat it within the context of your complete structure and movement.
 This comprehensive approach produces better outcomes than isolated injury-site treatment.

-Injuries don't just affect the injured tissue-they create fascial restrictions and compensation patterns throughout your body.
+Injuries do not just affect the injured tissue.
+They create fascial restrictions and compensation patterns throughout your body.
 When you injure your shoulder, your body compensates by using your neck, back, and ribs differently.
 When you injure your knee, your hip, pelvis, and foot adapt.
 These compensations can persist long after the original injury heals, creating ongoing problems.

 Structural Integration addresses these fascial restrictions and compensation patterns.
 We release scar tissue, improve fascial mobility around injured areas, and restore balanced function throughout your body.
 This comprehensive approach supports complete recovery, not just healing of the injured tissue.
 Many clients discover that addressing these broader patterns resolves problems they thought were permanent.